(first posted 7/17/2016)

 Then I sat in it and it was déjà vu all over again.
 I may be over using that phrase but I loved Yogi Berra.

-38 years of automotive advancement and design changes separate the 1995 LH Chrysler cars from the full size 1957 Chryslers, but when I sat in it I could just about feel those big tail fins behind me even though I knew they weren’t there.
+38 years of automotive advancement and design changes separate the 1995 LH Chrysler cars from the full size 1957 Chrysler, but when I sat in it I could just about FEEL those big 1957 tail fins behind me, even though I knew they weren’t there.

 There’s no way this 1995 Eagle Vision is anything like that old 1957 Chrysler, but these thoughts would stay with me as long as we had that car.
 The mind is a funny thing.